andre-wojtowicz/blas-benchmarks/README.md

 #### Eigenvalues of a 600x600 random matrix

-Intel Pentium Dual-Core E5300 hangs in this test
+Library hangs on Intel Pentium Dual-Core E5300 in this test

 Time in seconds - 10 runs - lower is better